lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

 ![](img/img-110-3-screen.jpg)

-Changes the page to a
-different format or toggles
-an option or mode.
-The
-state of the button is
-maintained if the MPD is
+Changes the page format or toggles an option or mode.
+The state of the button is maintained if the MPD is